formester/formester-site/content/blog/how-to-add-a-timer-to-your-google-quiz-includes-latest-alternative-works-without-add-ons-2023.md

 1. Sign-up on Formester: [Don't hesitate, it's free](https://app.formester.com/users/sign_in)!
 2. Create your web form using an easy and intuitive drag-and-drop design;

    Or choose from a [variety of pre-designed, customizable Templates](https://formester.com/templates/).

-3. Once you're done creating your form, in the Builder section, scroll down to find the Date and Time section;
+3. Once you're done creating your form, in the **Builder section**, scroll down to find the **Date and Time section**;

 ![Screen capture showing: In the Builder section, scroll down to find the Date and Time section](/img/how-to-add-a-timer-to-your-google-quiz-11.png "In the Builder section, scroll down to find the Date and Time section")